60 Hudson Street: Facade

 A brick facade was used for 60 Hudson Street and for Walker's other communications buildings, since he preferred the material for its texture and its flexibility in color combinations.
 The brick ornamentation on the facade was concentrated around the base, as well as on the parapets on each setback (which were largely removed by the 1990s).
 The use of brick was likely influenced by Dutch and German Expressionism, as well as Walker's preference for "unity and harmony", his dislike of terracotta-on-brick ornamentation, and his observation that stone could change color within a short time.
 The brick was made by the Continental Clay Products Company of Fallston, Pennsylvania, which also made the facade for the David Stott Building in Detroit, Michigan.
 Walker also designed the facade with a grid of accented vertical piers, contrasting with horizontal spandrels.
 This emphasized the vertical lines of the building and, when combined with the setbacks, created an appearance of cascades.

 The bricks were tinted in various tones of red, arranged in a gradient, inspired by Louis Sullivan's use of "tapestry brick" in different hues.
 60 Hudson Street was one of the first structures to use bricks in this manner.
 According to Walker, this was inspired by Western Union's inclination toward using a distinctive design for the building.
 There are 19 shades of brick used in the building.
 Each shade was created by baking the bricks in a kiln run under varying circumstances.
-The darkest bricks were used in the base, and the bricks on upper stories contained progressively lighter hues.
+The darkest bricks were used in the base, and the bricks on upper stories contained progressively lighter hues; the colors of the bricks changed every 29 ft.
 To create contrasts in the facade, the base also contained some light bricks and the upper stories also had some dark bricks.
 Though the facade mostly used brick in red and yellow hues, there were also bricks in very dark blue and purple hues.
-The facade served to give emphasis to the building's shape: the 1939 WPA Guide to New York City observed that 60 Hudson Street resembled "a huge red rock projecting out of the city".
-Stern wrote that 60 Hudson Street's decoration was "rather integral" to the brick facade, as opposed to at the Barclay–Vesey Building, which contained decorative elements and a facade in "contradiction" to each other.